-A second baccalaureate degree may be earned at Northland College.
+A second baccalaureate degree may be earned by Northland College graduates.
 The following provisions apply:

-- all degree requirements for the second degree are satisfactorily completed; - a 30-credit minimum is earned at Northland beyond all of the credits and degree requirements for the first baccalaureate degree, and any repeated courses do not count toward the 30 credits (For students who earned their first degree at Northland, this means that a minimum of 154 credits must be earned to qualify for a second degree.); - for students who did not earn their first degree at Northland, all major area requirements still apply, including minimum GPA within the declared major and the minimum number of credits completed within the major at Northland; - a student may not earn two of the same degrees (e.g. two B.A.'s or two B.S.'s) from Northland College, and double majors within the same degree category lead to one degree with two majors listed, regardless of how many credits are earned; - students who earn two majors in different degree categories but who do not earn 30 credits beyond the number needed for graduation will be required to choose between a B.A. and B.S.; - students enrolling with a prior degree and wishing to pursue a second degree must declare their intentions, complete the admissions process, and contact the Registrar's Office no later than the end of the add/drop period of the student's first term in attendance at Northland College (Students pursuing a second degree must follow this procedure regardless of how many credits the student plans to enroll in each semester, and failure to do so could result in the loss of the opportunity to earn a second degree.); - students should complete all requirements for the second degree within four semesters of attendance at Northland, and exceptions to this policy must be cleared with the Registrar's Office prior to the first semester of enrollment.
+- a 30-credit minimum is earned at Northland beyond all of the credits and degree requirements for the first baccalaureate degree, and any repeated courses do not count toward the 30 credits (For students who earned their first degree at Northland, this means that a minimum of 154 credits must be earned to qualify for a second degree.); - a student may not earn two of the same degrees (e.g. two B.A.'s or two B.S.'s) from Northland College, and double majors within the same degree category lead to one degree with two majors listed, regardless of how many credits are earned; - students should complete all requirements for the second degree within four semesters of attendance at Northland, and exceptions to this policy must be cleared with the Registrar's Office prior to the first semester of enrollment.